nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 1. [Supply storage passwords](#supplying-storage-passwords)
 2. [Configure database layer](#enable-transparent-data-encryption)

-!!! note
-    For information on enabling TDE in non-Kubernetes deployments of NuoDB, see [here](https://doc.nuodb.com/nuodb/latest/database-administration/transparent-data-encryption/configuring-transparent-data-encryption/).
+> **NOTE**: For information on enabling TDE in non-Kubernetes deployments of NuoDB, see [here](https://doc.nuodb.com/nuodb/latest/database-administration/transparent-data-encryption/configuring-transparent-data-encryption/).
 This document expands on the product documentation and is specific to this Helm Chart repository.

 ### Terminology